walidoxxx/Metadata-Hunter/README.md

    cd Metadata-Hunter
 1-Install dependencies*:
 pip install pillow

 2-Run the tool:
 python meta_hunter.py

-the tool was made by walid to be clear it's my first cood juste a simple a ideas thaks
+the tool was made by walid to be clear it's my first cood juste bring a simple a ideas to life thaks